-Though it is only a small moment Peter finally managing to produce Lux is pretty awesome.
+Though it is only a small moment, Peter finally managing to produce Lux is pretty awesome.

-Taking down the tigerman in the stairwell by giving him a facefull of Doc Martens and then surfing down the steps on his back was pretty awesome too.
+Peter taking down the tigerman in the stairwell by giving him a facefull of Doc Martens and then surfing down the steps on his back was pretty awesome too.

-an In-Universe example, this is Peter's reaction to Nightingale describing how he took on two Tiger Tanks in WWII by himself... and blew them apart.
+An In-Universe example, this is Peter's reaction to Nightingale describing how he took on two Tiger Tanks in WWII by himself... and blew them apart.

 According to another survivor in Foxglove Summer, Peter is not giving Nightingale enough credit.
 Taking out the Tigers were the least of his feats.
 Nightingale is described as being just shy of godlike in that battle.

 So as not to spoil an awesome scene, but said battle between Nightingale and the Night Witch include him unzipping the front of a barn as a distraction so he can walk in the back, doing something that made a cottage look as if it had been hit by a freight train and one or other of the two lifting the entire roof off the aforementioned barn and then bringing it back down.
 All of this without even creasing Nightingale's suit.
-Suddenly it makes much more sense why Nightingale was on rearguard at Ettersburg.
+Suddenly it makes much more sense why Nightingale was on rearguard at Ettersberg.